micheleberetta98/hasking/README.md

 ## Compile and run

-You will need [Stack](https://www.haskellstack.org/) to compile this project.
+You will need [Stack](https://www.haskellstack.org/) to compile this project, and then you can just do the following

-You can get started by doing
 ```
 git clone http://github.com/micheleberetta98/hasking
 cd hasking
 stack setup
 stack build
-stack run example.txt
 ```

+Use `stack run -- [options]` to run the project.

 There are some tests that you can execute with `stack test`.